umberware/the-way/the-way/readme.md

 # How to get a instance at Runtime
 you can inject or get at runtime with the CORE object, example: `CORE.getInstance().getInjectableByName('SecurityService') as SecurityService`

+# Application Properties

+The current application properties:

+    the-way:
+        core:
+            log: true
+        log:
+            level: 0
+        server:
+            port: 8080
+            api-endpoint: '/api'
+            file:
+                enabled: true
+                fallback: true
+                full: false
+                path: '/dist/web-interface'
+                static:
+                    path: ''
+                    full: false
+                assets:
+                    path: ''
+                    full: false

+Everything inside of the "the-way" is a property of this library and the **DEFAULT** values used in this library.
+If you want to use the application properties for your application, you should create a another "tag" brother of the "the-way".
+Also you can "override" the values of the properties above in your **application.properties.yml**.
+When you create a application.properties.yml and you pass this to the library (placing the file in the root of your project ou using argument --properties for an application properties file external) will be merged, will be preserved the properties found in you application properties file.

+The **core** property is vinculated to the **CORE** class.
+Actualy we have only the log sub property.
+This propery allow the log of the dependency tree, injection and information about the overriden classes.

+The **log** is a property vinculated to the **LogService**.
+Actualy we have only the level property.
+The level property tells to the LogService what types of log will be logged.

+The **server** is a property vincultated to the **ServerConfiguration**.
+Here we have multiples properties.
+ - port: is the port where the api and files will be served;
+ - api-endpoint: is a property to tell what is the "rest" services base path;
+ - file: is used when you want to serve some files:
+    - enabled: is true when you want to serve files  too;
+    - fallback: is a property to tell if needs to do the fallback to the index.html when the final user is requesting an application route, like Angular routes;
+    - full: is used to determine if the path is absolute or not;
+    - path: is where the files to be served are.
+You can pass an absolute path but need to set full = true;
+    - static(optional): is used to serve files in a diffent path of the abtual.
+Here you can pass an absolute path setting full = true and putting the path.
+Also, you can pass a relative path.
+Note: The request for a file MUST have the /static in the path.
+    - assets(optional): is used to serve files like images, fonts, json and anothers.
+Here you can pass an absolute path setting full = true and putting the path.
+Also, you can pass a relative path.
+    Note: The request for a file MUST have the /assets in the path.